KyungheeRhyu/UtilityDirection/README.md

 # Utility Flow Direction Assignment

+TODO - add details on material (PIPE_TYPE) updates to this section, Overview, and Usage

 This script adds direction information to the attribute table of a line feature class - direction is determined using the starting and ending point.
 While this can be done for any line feature class, a model of utility networks brought about the need for it.

 ## Overview